HamishGBrown/MuSTEM/readme.md

 * 64 bit windows OS
 * A CUDA enabled GPU with compute class 3.0 or greater
-* The [Nvidia CUDA toolkit](https://developer.nvidia.com/cuda-downloads), this installs the .dll files necessary to run the GPU versions of μSTEM.
+* Version 8.0 of the [Nvidia CUDA toolkit](https://developer.nvidia.com/cuda-toolkit-archive), this installs the .dll files necessary to run the GPU versions of μSTEM.
+Future versions of μSTEM will likely use later versions (9.0 and above) of the CUDA toolkit so this is a site you might have to revisit in future.

 #### To compile source code